akretion/docky/doc/manual/installation.rst

 shared_eggs [True or False]:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If true the ~/.voodoo/shared/eggs will be mounted as eggs folder in your docker
+If true the ~/.docky/shared/eggs will be mounted as eggs folder in your docker
-This mean that the eggs will be shared between your voodoo projects saving some download and space.
+This mean that the eggs will be shared between your docky projects saving some download and space.

-If you don't want share eggs for a specific project, just create your `./eggs` folder after created your project (voodoo new).
+If you don't want share eggs for a specific project, just create your `./eggs` folder after created your project (docky new).

 shared_gems [True or False]:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If true the ~/.voodoo/shared/gems will be mounted as gems folder in your docker This mean that the gems will be shared between your voodoo projects saving some download and space.
+If true the ~/.docky/shared/gems will be mounted as gems folder in your docker This mean that the gems will be shared between your docky projects saving some download and space.

 odoo [url]:
 ~~~~~~~~~~~~